kamilburda/gimp-image-attribute-export/README.md

 This [GIMP](https://www.gimp.org/) plug-in exports various metadata from the specified image into an XML, JSON or YAML file.

-Metadata include image properties (e.g. name, dimensions) and a list of layers, channels, paths and their properties (e.g. dimensions, position, visibility, color tags).
+Metadata include image properties (e.g. name, dimensions) and a list of layers, channels, vectors and their properties (e.g. dimensions, position, visibility, color tags).

 Installation